perycode/snowwhite/README.md

 # snowwhite
-code to control vaum pump snowwhite
+This python colect and organize data from vacum pump snowwhite